 Slowly open the air regulator to establish an air flow (< 5 psig at first).
 Open the manual valve for the air to the beds.

-Set water flow controller at desired setpoint and open manual valve.
-Route water/air flow to gas-liquid separator.
+Set water flow controller at desired setpoint (700 mL/min) and open manual valve.
+Route water/air flow to gas-liquid separator (see valving in Fig. 1).

 Confirm that water is exiting to drain.
-You may want to close the valve to the drain for a period of time to build up a liquid head in the gas-liquid separator.
+Close the valve to the drain for a period of time to build up a liquid head in the gas-liquid separator.
+This will result in better separation of the air and water.

-Adjust air flow as desired using the pressure regulator and the dry test meter on the gas exit line.
-You can close the drain valve for short periods of time to get a correct gas flow reading on the wet test meter.
+Adjust air flow (typically < 2 SCFM) as desired using the pressure regulator and the dry test meter on the gas exit line.
+Close the drain valve for short periods of time to get a correct gas flow reading on the wet test meter.

-Conduct two-phase flow experiments using bed #5, at a single low liquid flow rate but multiple air rates.
+Conduct two-phase flow pressure drop (use DP transmitter) experiments using bed #5, at multiple air rates.
+Try to cover the range of the DP transmitter.
 Disconnect the dry test meter if you see water exiting from the gas exit line.

 Representative Results